Grapes are an elegant and beautiful addition to any space. Here are a few tips to get you started growing your own!

 Grapes should be planted in the early spring if possible.
 Before planting, prune the grape cane back to only two buds.
 Set the plant in a hole large enough to spread the roots out without bending them.
 The depth should be the same depth as they were planting in the nursery pot you bought the grapes in.

-Grapes do not require a high level of fertility, but adding a slow release fertilizer to the soil each spring would assist in the growth and health of the plant.
+Though they do not need it, adding a slow release fertilizer to the soil each spring would assist in the growth and health of the plant.

 The most important part of growing grapes is the harvesting of the fruit.
 This can be tricky because unlike other fruits, grape color is not a good indication of maturity.
 In table and wine grapes, ripeness is determined by seed color.
 The grape is mature when the grape seed turns from a green color to brown.
 Maturities of seedless table grapes are simply determined by taste.